-We’ve all used foam rollers, stretching, band joint distractions, lacrosse balls and a variety of other tools to improve mobility.
-But there is a big gap between having the available range of motion and being able to express that available motion in functional patterns such as the squat.
+We’ve all used foam rollers, stretching, band joint distractions, and lacrosse balls to improve mobility.
+But there is a big gap between having the available range of motion and being able to use that available motion.
 Eccentric isometrics fix that!

-As a physical therapist / strength coach hybrid, it is rare to find athletes that can are able to functionally utilize their full available range of motion.
-I commonly see athletes with great hip, knee, and ankle mobility that can’t squat to full depth – even though anatomically they should be able to.
+It is rare to find athletes that can functionally utilize their full available range of motion.
+I commonly see athletes with great hip, knee, and ankle mobility that can’t squat to full depth.
+Shocking considering that anatomically, they should be able to given their mobility.

 For many athletes, eccentric isometrics will rapidly improve movement and mobility faster than any other tool or trick I’ve ever used.

 Eccentric Isometrics (EIs) refers to a technique utilizing:

 - A slow eccentric portion of an exercise (negative)

 - Followed by a pause (isometric contraction) in the bottom portion of the movement